Halibut205/Halibut_Clock/sfx/README.md

 # Audio Files

-This directory contains sound effects and background music for the Fliqlo Timer application.
+This directory contains sound effects and background music for the Study Timer application.

 ## Required Files